DoF-6413/chargedUp/chargedUp/docs/notes.md

 - New command called autoBalance
 - Command runs robot if position is < 1.3 else turns
 - Things to do still: correct code because position can be neg, make command run when a button is pressed, finish adding logic for robot to turn and balance

+# 2-10-23

+## Nancy
+- Created an update odometry in drivetrain and called it in robot.java
+- Started looking at widget 2d
+- Put the field onto the smartdashboard
+- Made a trajectory that would be seen on the smartdashboard

+# 2-11-23

+## Nancy

+- Opened up glass and added client to be able to see our robot’s data
+- Downloaded the field image and put it into glass
+- Deployed the code that would put the trajectory onto the field
+- Got 2d simulation running now we need to figure out how to put “firstpath” onto the field correctly